 The tables below provide summary data for resources in SDG&E's portfolio.
-The musttake resources in Table 1a are non-dispatchable; SDG&E has an obligation to accept the generation that is produced from these resources without regard to variable cost and therefore are exempt from SDG&E's LCD process described in this testimony.
+The must-take resources in Table 1a are non-dispatchable; SDG&E has an obligation to accept the generation that is produced from these resources without regard to variable cost and therefore are exempt from SDG&E's LCD process described in this testimony.
 The total of their generation in part determines SDG&E's net long or short position, which did factor into LCD.
 The resources in Table 1b are dispatchable and were therefore the focus of SDG&E's least-cost process during the record period.
-The "Capacity" column in Tables 1a and 1b are derived from CAISO Master File Resource Data Template ("RDT") maximum capacities for resources where SDG&E is the scheduling coordinator ("SC") and contract capacities for resources where SDG&E is not the SC.
+The "Capacity" column in Tables 1a and 1b below are derived from CAISO Master File Resource Data Template ("RDT") maximum capacities for resources where SDG&E is the scheduling coordinator ("SC") and contract capacities for resources where SDG&E is not the SC.

-Table 1a: Must-Take Resources
+Table 1a: Must-Take, Wind and Solar Resources

-Resource Contract MW Dispatch Profile Ancillary Service Capability QF contracts (Natural Gas) 138 Baseload As- Available None QF Renewable 2 Intermittent As- Available None Renewable non- intermittent resources 54.2 Baseload (as available) None Renewable Intermittent Resources Intermittent 2146 (maximum) None
+Resource Contract MW Dispatch Profile Ancillary Service Capability QF contracts (Natural Gas) 138 Baseload As- Available None QF Renewable 2 Intermittent As- Available None Renewable non- intermittent resources 51.2 Baseload (as available) None Renewable Intermittent Resources 2160(maximum) Intermittent None